 Adding the Widgets

-Add a switch, a slider, a colour picker and a gauge to the flow as show in the following figure:
+Add a switch, a slider, a colour picker and a gauge to the flow as shown in the following figure:

 Double click on the switch.
 A new window pops up.

-In this new window you can choose where you want your button widget to appear.
-In this case we want it to appear in the Room tab, Group 1 as highlighted in red in the previous figure.
+In this new window, you can choose where you want to place your button widget on the user interface.
+In this case, we want it to appear in the Room tab, Group 1 as highlighted in red in the previous figure.

 Then, do the same for the other widgets but add them to the following groups: